chanchadsahil7/chanchadsahil7.github.io/_posts/journal/2020-10-12-Entry-001-Daily-Journal.md

 ### General Thought

 I have been thinking about creating content for myself and journaling it daily since a long time.
 It gives me pleasure.
 I like creating fun videos with friends and family.
 I like to sing with people.
-Although I dont know professtional dancing but surely have energy more than professional dancers.
+Although I don't know professional dancing but surely have energy more than professional dancers.
 I do candid photography a lot of the times (you checkout my [Instagram](https://www.instagram.com/chanchad_/?hl=en)) and there are many more things that I like to do.
 But there is one common thing in all of this is to either take pictures or take videos.

 So I thought of it and with this aim in life about creating content in whichever format possible I am going to do it.

 I believe in below philosophy :

 > The whole point of taking photographs and videos is so that you don’t have to explain memories with words.
-Atlast photographs and videos are all you are left with.
+At last photographs and videos are all you are left with.

 ## Journal Entry - 001